 I literally get hundreds of emails a day, three quarters of which I trash before even opening.
 In hindsight, I probably shouldn’t have signed up for all those freebie websites and “how to become rich” newsletters.

 Most emails fall in to three categories:

 1. “I would like to deposit 10.5 million dollars intro your bank account.
 All I need from you is your social security, bank account and credit card numbers, plus address.
+If you lost your social security number you can fill out an online application here.
 I’ll be sure to transfer the funds immediately.”
 You don’t want my phone number?
 I’m kind of offended.

 2. I think you and I would make a great team, I will send you an amazing FREE leather, theft proof american flag fanny pack in exchange for you writing a 500 word review article on your blog and, you can also share it on all your social media accounts.
 Lucky me!

 3. Find hot dates or buy Viagra really cheap.
 FYI: I’m married and a girl, erectile dysfunction is not a problem.

 The rest are legit; mostly questions from readers, partnership requests and advertising offers.
 When the one from a publishing house with the subject “Seeking Potential Author – Bucket List” came through I barely flinched.
 I had received some of these before from people who wanted to turn my blog articles into a book or base a television show off of it.

 But, I did my research (AKA: Googled), and this email came from from a bona fide publishing house in New York City, Skyhorse Pusblishing.
 I began to get nervous and the rapid fire questions of self-doubt happened.
 Am I talented enough to write a book?
 Will anyone actually read it?
 Where will I find the time?